tombye/trexit/_posts/2017-10-15-walking-into-portugal.markdown

 ![Close up of the bags of sap resin](https://github.com/tombye/trexit/raw/gh-pages/assets/images/close-up-of-pine-tree-sap-bleeding.jpg)

 We're pretty sure it was someone collecting pine sap resin.
-The resin can be used for loads of things, most notably to make turpentine.
+The resin can be used for loads of things, including turpentine.
 More info in this [article on pine tree sap](https://sciencing.com/do-trees-give-off-sap-6536543.html).

 ## The Virgin Mary and the lamppost